 Photo Credit: Shutterstock.

 Americans’ patriotic fervor is visible in everything from flag displays to national anthem renditions, a level of national pride that can seem intense to visitors from more reserved countries.
+Reciting the pledge of allegiance every morning at school was definitely a bit of a culture shock!

 10. Flag Code of Conduct